digital-asset/daml/docs/source/daml-finance/core-concepts.rst

 Asset model
 ***********

 The library’s asset model is the set of contracts that describe the financial rights and obligations that exist between parties.
 It is composed of instruments, holdings, and accounts.

+It is important to note that she economic terms of an asset are separated from the representation of an asset holding.
+This is to allow centralized management of instruments (e.g. lifecycling), and to allow reuse of instruments and associated logic across different entities (e.g. custodians).
+It also avoids the data redundancy of replicating instrument data and logic on every holding contract.

 All asset model interfaces are defined in the ``Daml.Finance.Interface.Asset`` package.
 Implementations are in ``Daml.Finance.Asset``.